ehmicky/modern-errors/README.md

 // error.js
 import modernErrors from 'modern-errors'

+export const {
+  errorHandler,
-// The error types are examples: any name ending with "Error" can be specified export const { errorHandler, InputError, AuthError, DatabaseError } = modernErrors()
+  // Those error types are examples.
+  // Any name ending with "Error" can be specified.
+  InputError,
+  AuthError,
+  DatabaseError,
+} = modernErrors()
 ```

 ### Error handler